jsiegenthaler/sendmailx/README.md

 See this [useful guide to setting up sendmail on a raspberry pi](https://medium.com/swlh/setting-up-gmail-and-other-email-on-a-raspberry-pi-6f7e3ad3d0e).

-# Config
-The config for sendmailx is done using the options and arguments in the command line.
-See [Starting sendmailx](#starting-sendmailx) below.

 # Installing sendmailx
 I run sendmailx on my raspberry pi.
 To install the latest version with NPM:
 ```